chapost1/StreamTime/README.md

 The user functionalities which are currently supported include:

-:gem: Upload / Delete your videos
+:gem: Upload / Delete your videos.

-:gem: Mark your videos as private so only you can see them, or public and share it with friends
+:gem: Control whether your videos are private or public so others can watch them.

-:gem: Watch yours / others public videos
+:gem: Watch yours / others public videos.

-:gem: Explore videos of other users
+:gem: Explore videos of other users.

 ## Status: